-Portugal v Switzerland
+Ronaldo double as Portugal thrash Switzerland

 Post update

-Nuno Mendes (Portugal) wins a free kick in the defensive half.
+Nuno Mendes (Portugal) wins a free kick in the attacking half.

 Post update